manishrps/mslearn-dp100/instructions/04-run-experiments.md

     ![](images/runexp.png)

 2. Then read the notes in the notebook, running each code cell in turn.
+To run each cell select and click on **Run** on the menu
 3. When you have finished running the code in the notebook, on the **File** menu, click **Close and Halt** to close it and shut down its Python kernel.
 Then close all Jupyter browser tabs.